On the Privacy-Robustness-Utility Trilemma in Distributed Learning: Introduction

 \subsection{Contributions}

-We present the first {\em tight} analysis of the error incurred by any distributed ML algorithm that simultaneously ensures (i) robustness against a minority of adversarial workers, and (ii) differential privacy (DP) of each worker's data against curious entities including other workers and the server.
+We precisely characterize the privacy-robustness-utility trilemma in distributed learning.
+Specifically, we present the first {\em tight} analysis of the error incurred by any distributed ML algorithm that simultaneously ensures (i) robustness against a minority of adversarial workers, and (ii) differential privacy (DP) of each worker's data against curious entities including other workers and the server.
 In short, we show that, in addition to the usual separate costs of privacy and robustness, the learning accuracy necessarily degrades due to their interplay.
-We precisely characterize the fundamental trade-off between privacy, robustness, and utility in distributed learning.

 \paragraph{Main results.} We consider a system of $n$ workers up to $f$ of which (of unknown identity) may be adversarial, and the remainder are {\em honest}.
 The server is assumed {\em honest-but-curious}~\cite{bonawitz2016practical}.
 Each honest worker holds a dataset comprising $m$ points.
 The goal of the server is to learn a model, parameterized by a $d$-dimensional vector, incurring minimum loss over the collective dataset of the honest workers.
 We denote by $G$ the {\em heterogeneity}~\cite{karimireddy2020scaffold,karimireddy2022byzantinerobust} between the honest datasets.